Careers

 About LFS

-This is an exciting opportunity to join the Finance team at Britain’s longest established and world-famous conservatoire for filmmakers.
+This is an exciting opportunity to join the Facilities team at Britain’s longest established and world-famous conservatoire for filmmakers.
 The school, now in its 70th anniversary year, is based in Covent Garden in the heart of London.
 LFS alumni include famous veterans (Mike Leigh, Michael Mann, Tak Fujimoto, Ann Hui) and famous younger filmmakers including Carla Simon, Oliver Hermanus, Babak Jalali, and the creator of End of the F**king World, Jonathan Entwistle.

 LFS is one of only two film schools in the UK to have been awarded ‘world leading’ specialist provider institution status and funding from the Office for Students.